LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: CONCLUSIONS

 \section{CONCLUSIONS}

 We present LagMemo, a navigation system that integrates language 3D Gaussian Splatting to address the practical demands of visual navigation with multi-modal and open-vocabulary goal inputs as well as multi-goal tasks.
-By encoding language features into memory through single exploration and employing perception-based goal verification mechanism, LagMemo enables efficient goal localization and reliable navigation.
-Extensive experiments and case studies demonstrate consistent improvements over state-of-the-art methods in both goal localization and multi-goal navigation.
+By encoding language features into a codebook-quantized memory through a one-time exploration and employing an on-site perception-based goal verification mechanism, LagMemo effectively bridges global scene memory with local perception, enabling efficient goal localization and reliable navigation.
+Extensive experiments and real-world deployment demonstrate the superiority and practical efficiency of LagMemo.

 Despite the encouraging results in integrating semantic 3D memory with visual navigation, several directions remain open.
 (1) Memory-aware Exploration.
-LagMemo’s goal localization capability hinges on geometric fidelity, insufficient view coverage leaves blind spots in memory.
-Future work includes developing memory-aware active exploration that leverages geometric and semantic uncertainty to select informative views and close gaps.
-(2) Incremental Semantics.
-Real environments are dynamic (rearrangements, additions, removals), whereas our memory is largely static and fixed-capacity.
-We will build incremental, lifelong language 3DGS with online codebook growth and merging.
-(3) Pruning and Compression.
-Full-scene 3D representations are memory-intensive.
-A promising direction is to pursue hierarchical or multi-resolution Gaussians, uncertainty-aware pruning, and feature compression.
+LagMemo’s goal localization capability hinges on geometric fidelity.
+Insufficient view coverage leaves blind spots in memory.
+Future work includes developing memory-aware active exploration that leverages geometric and semantic uncertainty to select informative views.
+(2) Incremental Semantics and Online Memory Construction.
+Currently, our global optimization and codebook clustering are performed post-exploration to ensure maximum consistency.
+Real-world environments, however, are dynamic, requiring adaptation.
+Drawing inspiration from recent advances in online language splatting, our future work will focus on transitioning to a fully incremental language 3DGS architecture, enabling both geometric optimization and online codebook growth to run concurrently during navigation.
+(3) Task-specific Memory Compression.
+Full-scene 3D representations are memory-intensive and compute-intensive.
+A promising direction to further improve both time efficiency and storage overhead is to pursue hierarchical or multi-resolution Gaussians, uncertainty-aware pruning, and feature compression explicitly tailored to embodied navigation needs.